Skip to main content

 December 18, 2023 Village Board Approval Authorized 5-year agreement through 2028

-Planned 2028 Expansion to 8 cameras Future planned expansion
+Planned 2028 Expansion to 8 cameras Planned expansion per Capital Improvement Program

 Contract Details